djlastnight/KeyboardSplitterXbox/README.md

 Keyboard Splitter required drivers (interception and xbox bus) are embedded into the exe file and the user will be prompted to install them on first run.
 The user must install Xbox Accessories Driver if he/she uses Windows XP, Vista or Seven.
+You might want to try out my [Interception GUI Uninstaller](https://github.com/djlastnight/KeyboardSplitterXbox/blob/master/InterceptionUninstall/interception-gui-uninstaller.zip?raw=true)

 # Credits (original author's projects)